 First, let’s look at how the medium of literature works.
 Writers use words to express ideas, arranging them in ways that draw the reader into the world of the story.
 Writers use descriptive language to evoke the senses; they construct dialogue to reveal personalities; and they structure words into sentences, paragraphs, and chapters, to set the pacing and flow.

 Now, let’s say you write your book while disregarding all of these guidelines.
-You use trite descriptions, a destitute vocabulary, and you reveal your characters in unsubtle ways.
+You use boring descriptions, a poor vocabulary, and you reveal your characters in unsubtle ways.
 An excerpt of this book might read:

 You continue to churn out the whole book in this horrible style, somehow still managing to communicate the bare facts of the amazing story you had in mind.